vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 `update` takes in a PyTree of updates with the same structure as the example instance provided to `init`.
-In addition, it takes in the optimiser state returned by `init` and optionally the parameters of the model itself, which may be used by some optimisers.
-This function will return the transformed gradients (which could be another set of gradients, or the actual parameter updates) and the new optimiser state.
+In addition, it takes in the optimiser state returned by `init` and optionally the parameters of the model itself, which may be needed for some optimisers.
+This function will return the transformed gradients (**which could be another set of gradients, or the actual parameter updates**) and the new optimiser state.

 > This is explained quite nicely in the documentation [here](https://optax.readthedocs.io/en/latest/api.html?highlight=gradienttransform#optax-types)